Programming for Data Science

 Study 10 hrs/week and complete in 3 mo.

-In this program, you’ll learn the most valuable programming tools and languages used by data professionals today.
+In this program, you’ll learn the most valuable programming tools and languages used by data scientists today.
 You’ll learn how to manipulate large datasets, perform version control, and access modern databases.
+You’ll select the track in either Python or R, two of the most popular programming languages used by Data Scientists today.
 This program is an ideal way to launch a career in data, and for experienced analysts, it’s an excellent opportunity to augment your existing skill set with in-demand programming skills.

 Learn industry-standard data programming skills and tools through our learn-by-doing approach, and build a shareable portfolio in Github that clearly and effectively demonstrates your expertise.